Small Animal FAQs

 - Which is the best cutting of long stem forage for my small animal?

 It is not the “cutting” of long stem forage that is important; rather it is the quality.
 As forages grow taller and become more mature, they decrease in nutrient quality.
-All Standlee Premium Western Forage products are harvested at optimum maturity to ensure high quality products for your small companion animal.
+All Standlee forage is harvested at optimum maturity to ensure high quality products for your small companion animal.

 - The bagged long stem forage I selected for my small animal appears to have fine material in it rather than just long stems.
 Is this a problem?